kt3k/buttons/README.md

 ## GET /users/:id - noauth

-- Get the user's profile
+- Get the user's profile by the display id

 ## GET /users/:id/checks?from=YYYY-MM-DD&to=YYYY-MM-DD - noauth